jwwalker/Quesa/README.md

 ## Authorship

 The Quesa project was begun by Dair Grant.
-At its period of maximum activity, it was also administered by José Cruanyes, Roger Holmes, Kevin Matthews, Joe Strout, and James W. Walker, with contributions from a few others.
+At its period of maximum activity, it was also administered by Jos√© Cruanyes, Roger Holmes, Kevin Matthews, Joe Strout, and James W. Walker, with contributions from a few others.
 Now it is solely maintained by James W. Walker.

 ## Recent Work